MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/newyammer-faq.md

 - Pin your favorite communities to the sidebar to make them easier to find.
 - Brand your network with your company logo on the home page.
 - Make your communities shine with vibrant cover photos.
-- Customize All Company, just like any other community, by adding a cover photo and an avatar.
+- Customize All Company, just like any other community, by adding a cover photo and avatar.
-- Restrict posting in All Company to make it an official company news community.
+- Restrict posting in All Company to make it an official corporate communications channel.
 - Work with Yammer from Teams with the Teams Communities app.
 - Pin important posts at the top of your communities to ensure members see them.
 - Close conversations that have concluded.
-- Enable users to report conversations to better moderate your network.
+- Enable users to report a conversation to better moderate your network.
 - Enhanced home feed helps users discover top posts from communities, people, and topics they follow.
 - New publisher experience provides the ability to include any type of content in an announcement and to announce any type of post.
 - With new bolder conversation styling, posts, questions, and praise stand out for even greater engagement.